gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

   └── mutation_types.js # mutation types
 ```
 The following example shows an application that lists and adds users to the state.
+(For a more complex example implementation take a look at the security applications store in [here](https://gitlab.com/gitlab-org/gitlab-ee/tree/master/ee/app/assets/javascripts/vue_shared/security_reports/store))

 ### `index.js`
 This is the entry point for our store.
 You can use the following as a guide: